SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Publish-AzureRmCdnEndpointContent.md

 ```

 ## DESCRIPTION
-Load content from origin for the Cdn endpoint.
+Pre-loads content from an origin on the CDN edge servers.
+Only valid for Azure CDN from Verizon endpoints.

 ## EXAMPLES